 Flex/Lunch: Students are assigned a Flex period every day between 11:55 AM and 12:31 PM.
-During this period, students will eat lunch and have various courses of study.
+During this period, students will eat lunch and have various courses of study such as AP classes, music, NHS, or Writing Lab.
 Lunch will be delivered to the Flex room.
-Students rotate in and out of the Flex period, depending on the day of the week and the need for intervention, academic support, or AP extension.
+Students rotate in and out of the Flex period, depending on the day of the week and the need for intervention, academic or support.